Nerdman4U/taxomageia-frontend/README.md

 ## How to use API?

-You can download creature data from following urls at <a href="http://taxomageia.pro" target="_blank">taxomageia</a>.
+You can download creature data from following urls at <a href="http://taxomageia.pro/api/taxomageias/first/taxons_complete" target="_blank">taxomageia</a>.

-- /api/taxomageias/first/
-- /api/taxomageias/first/taxons_complete
+- all taxons: /api/taxomageias/first/taxons_complete
-- /api/taxomageias/first/taxons_complete/\<identifier\>
+- one taxon: /api/taxomageias/first/taxons_complete/\<identifier\>

 ## Use cases